jzohrab/learn_chef_vagrant/README.md

 documentation](https://docs.vagrantup.com/v2/getting-started/teardown.html)
 for details.

-Using `chef destroy` will *not* delete any recipes or cookbooks you're editing in the `chef-repo/`.
+Using `vagrant destroy` will *not* delete any recipes or cookbooks you're editing in the `chef-repo/`.